• Skip to primary navigation

 Our Philosophy

-Input from DRI’s 2022 Survey indicated there are systems in Iowa that create barriers for people with disabilities, do not protect rights of people with disabilities and/or violate the rights of people with disabilities.
-DRI’s Board of Directors determined the most meaningful approach to addressing these systems barriers was a refocus on litigation/advocacy efforts from individual to systems advocacy.
-Systems advocacy seeks to address the root of the barrier and/or disability rights violation and provides relief for all affected individuals.
-Systems advocacy also maximizes DRI’s scarce resources by providing relief for everyone experience the same disability rights “system” issue.
-Systems advocacy requires that DRI prioritize the most significant disability rights issues that impacts the largest number of Iowans.
-DRI will prioritize work that results in systems change through litigation, policy and education of stakeholders.
-The priority and preference for case acceptance will be on impact legal representation which can create change for a larger number of individuals and change to a system.
+Input from DRI’s last four surveys indicated there are statewide issues in Iowa that create barriers for people with disabilities, do not protect rights of people with disabilities and/or violate the rights of people with disabilities.
+In 2022, DRI’s Board of Directors determined the most meaningful approach to addressing these barriers was a refocus on litigation/advocacy efforts from individual to statewide advocacy.
+Statewide advocacy seeks to address the root of the barrier and/or disability rights violation and provides relief for all affected individuals.
+Statewide advocacy also maximizes DRI’s scarce resources by providing relief for everyone who experiences the same disability rights issue.
+Statewide advocacy requires that DRI prioritize the most significant disability rights issues that impact the largest number of Iowans.

-DRI will prioritize work that results in systems change through litigation, policy, and education of individuals with disabilities and stakeholders on the impact of disability rights and/or the impact of system barriers to the disability community.
-The priority and preference for case acceptance will be on impact legal representation which can create change for a larger number of individuals and change to a system.
+DRI prioritizes work that results in statewide change through advocacy, litigation, policy, and education of individuals with disabilities and stakeholders on the impact of disability rights and/or the impact of statewide barriers to the disability community.

-DRI will consider and accept individual litigation that will not create system change.
-DRI accepts individual service requests according to the areas of focus defined in this document.
-DRI will give priority to individual cases that that may create broad, systemic change.
+DRI considers individual service requests according to the areas of focus defined in this document, under the sections entitled “Individual Cases DRI will Consider” within each listed goal.
+DRI will give priority to individual cases that have the potential to create broad, statewide change.

-• Individual Litigation Case: a court case that results in an important remedy or outcome for the individual and makes a significant impact on an identified system barrier or issue.
+• Individual Litigation Case: a court case that results in an important remedy or outcome for the individual and makes a significant impact on an identified disability rights issue.

-• Individual Appellate Case: an appeal brought on behalf of one individual that addresses larger systemic legal and/or advocacy issue.
+• Individual Appellate Case: an appeal brought on behalf of one individual that addresses larger statewide legal and/or advocacy issues.

-• Impact Litigation Cases to Create Systems Change: a court case that may have a broad impact on the system as a whole while assisting the individual or individuals involved.
+• Impact Litigation Cases: a court case that may have a broad impact on Iowans with disabilities as a whole while assisting the individual or individuals involved.
 This type of case comes from an individual or a group.
-The result may provide systemic relief for more people than just the individual(s) seeking relief for their complaint/issue.
+The result may provide statewide relief for more people than just the individual(s) seeking relief for their complaint/issue.

-• Amicus: DRI may offer our expertise when we identify disability-related litigation where the outcome could affect a large number of Iowans with disabilities and facilitate systems change.
+• Amicus: DRI may offer our expertise when we identify disability-related litigation where the outcome could affect a large number of Iowans with disabilities.
 DRI is not a party to the case but submits a brief and/or presents oral argument as a friend of the courts.

 We want to hear your voice!